Hundreds of the world’s smallest penguin wash up dead in New Zealand

 Hundreds of the world’s smallest penguin are washing up dead on New Zealand beaches.

-Kororā population numbers are also being affected by prolonged La Niña weather conditions, which increase sea-surface temperatures and onshore winds in New Zealand, making it more difficult for the tiny penguins to nest and feed.
+Kororā population numbers are also being affected by prolonged El Niño weather conditions, which increase sea-surface temperatures and onshore winds in New Zealand, making it more difficult for the tiny penguins to nest and feed.

 Graeme Taylor, from the conservation department, told the local news outlet: “In the past, you might have had a lot of good years followed by one bad year where a lot of birds die, but then they rebound in those good years.